 As a therapist Duane’s specialty is working with survivors of traumatic death and suicide, which includes providing support to families of abducted, missing, exploited and murdered children through the National Center for Missing and Exploited Children (NCMEC).
 In addition, Duane serves as a training consultant to NCMEC, and is deployed by them to provide crisis intervention at Amber Alert sites with Team Adam.
-He also serves as a consultant and trainer for Team HOPE, a telephone support line for parents of missing and exploited children/by parents of missing and exploited children, and has provided services to AMECO (Association of Missing and Exploited Children Organizations) and the Canadian Centre for Child Protection in Winnipeg.
+He also serves as a support consultant and trainer for Team HOPE, a telephone support line for parents of missing and exploited children/by parents of missing and exploited children, and has provided services to AMECO (Association of Missing and Exploited Children Organizations).
 Duane also worked as a therapist with members of the military and their families through Military Onesource, and assisted families who must identify loved ones at the DC Office of the Chief Medical Examiner, through the Wendt Center for Loss and Healing.

 As an educator, Duane teaches seminars nationally, internationally and regionally on dying, death and grief, as well as trauma, Post Traumatic Stress Disorder (PTSD), and traumatic loss.
 He has served as an Adjunct Professor of Counseling at Trinity College in Washington DC, and has been an invited guest lecturer for national conferences, as well as for graduate and undergraduate classes of various colleges and universities.
 Duane is also a contract trainer for the Office for Victims of Crime.

 As a Clinical Hypnotherapist, Duane works with clients to reduce stress and anxiety, improve their sleep, and for weight reduction.
-He has also assisted clients with improved sports, academic and job performance, pain management, smoking cessation, and life regression.
+Clinical Hypnosis is also used to assist clients to reduce anxiety responses to traumatic triggers.
+He has assisted clients with improved sports, academic and job performance, pain management, smoking cessation, and life regression.